 Additionally, steer clear of ineffective anchor text in your links.
 As 180fusion points out, this type of content is a waste of potential SEO opportunities, primarily because anchor texts indicate to readers and search bots what a link is about and how it can benefit a search.
 As such, drop any content that calls for a user to “click here” as an anchor text.
 Refrain from coming off as spammy by ensuring that you include a variety of anchor texts instead.

 It’s not all just about content and keywords.
 In fact, more and more search engines are putting an emphasis on sites that perform well.
 In particular, they’re looking for sites that can sufficiently operate on mobile devices—the number one pick of today’s users.
 Because search engines like Google and Bing are shifting their focus to mobile-friendly websites, providing a streamlined mobile experience for users is key.

 Identify the ways in which your site can improve your users’ mobile experience.
 180fusion recommends that even those sites that have already made the crossover to mobile re-evaluate their techniques, as search engines are constantly upping their standards for quality.
 What may have been an optimal mobile-friendly experience last year might be complexly passé now.
 Ensure that your mobile load time and navigation tools operate without effort by studying your user bounce rate.

 Don’t let these common SEO mistakes drag down your digital marketing efforts.
 SEO is a dynamic field that requires ongoing strategizing, fine-tuning and industry awareness so that companies can get the most benefit from their efforts.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.